lihuabao/react-native-cookbook/README.md

-# react-cookbook 🥗🥘🧁
+# react-native-cookbook 🥗🥘🧁

-install expo cli `npm install -g expo-cli` to creat template quickly
+`npm install` or `yarn add` to add all dependencies first

 install Xcode via AppStore to use simulator